How to Update Golden or Honey Oak Cabinets Without Paint!

 - rarely strong red; that’s a whole different blog post

-BTW, when I consult with clients, the focus is usually on PAINT COLORS.
-If you use this advice to update your kitchen, I would LOVE to see the after photos to potentially use them as examples (as I don’t ‘borrow’ from other Creators to show my ideas).
+When I consult with clients, the focus is usually on PAINT COLORS, not update ideas.
+If you use this advice to update your kitchen, I would LOVE to see the after photos to potentially use them as examples.

 WHAT COUNTERTOPS GO WITH GOLDEN OAK CABINETS?